elewa-academy/Fundamentals/08-clean-calc/README.md

 2. Write a JS file to take command line arguments and pass them into your calculator.
     * Your three layers are:
         1. UI - the terminal
-        2. Middleware - process.argsv & console.log
+        2. Handler - process.argsv & console.log
         3. Logic - Cleancalc Object
     * You will write a single JS file that takes in command line args, passes them through the calc Object, and prints the result to the console.
 3. Reuse your calc object in a basic browser app.
 The event handlers will take the user's input, pass it through the calc object, and write the results to the DOM.